Hikari Shiina

-Hikari Shiina (椎名 ひかり, Shiina Hikari), is a Japanese model, singer, and television personality.
+Hikari Shiina (椎名 ひかり, Shiina Hikari), is a Japanese model, singer, television personality, and actress.
 Shiina debuted as a model in the fashion magazine Ranzuki in 2009.
 She modeled exclusively for the fashion magazine Popteen from 2010 to 2016.

 In addition to modeling, Shiina debuted as an idol singer under the name Pikarin Shiina (椎名 ぴかりん, Shiina Pikarin), releasing her first single "Shinryaku Pikarin Densetsu" on December 12, 2012.

 Career

 Modeling career

 During middle school, Shiina often watched anime and played video games at home due to frequently being suspended for violence, such as destroying property and throwing firecrackers.
 Shiina admitted at one point in her life, she had suicidal thoughts.
 After seeing an application for magazine models, she decided to apply to "shine somewhere."
 In 2009, Shiina began appearing in the fashion magazine Ranzuki as an amateur model, and subsequently began modeling for other gyaru fashion magazines such as Egg and Men's Egg.
 From 2010 to 2016, she modeled exclusively for the fashion magazine Popteen under the nickname "Pikarin."
 While modeling for Popteen, Shiina's cosplay photoshoots of anime characters went viral, notably during a time where there was no crossover between gyaru fashion and anime.